cellux/mixtape/README.md

 ## 11) Oscillators and noise

+Oscillators and noise generators create infinite mono streams.
+Put their controls in a local environment, then use `take` (or multiply by a finite envelope) to decide how much audio to render.
+The standard oscillators are implemented from a phase stream and a single-cycle tape, so they also provide useful examples of small Mixtape compositions.

 ### Basic phase / impulse

 - `~phasor` `( ENV: :freq :phase | -- s )` — phase accumulator in `[0,1)`.